-Shopify do have a larger plan for enterprise level ecommerce businesses called Shopify Plus and this starts from $2,000/m.
+Shopify does have a larger plan for enterprise-level ecommerce businesses called Shopify Plus and this starts from $2,000/m.

 As two of the bigger names in the industry, it is expected that they all offer a good range of features for their users.